SpongePowered/SpongeDocs/source/plugin/practices.rst

 Bad Practices
 =============

-These should practices should be avoided.
-As they lead to memory leaks (``OutOfMemoryError``), lags or inconsistencies.
+These should practices should be avoided, as they can lead to memory leaks (``OutOfMemoryError``), lag or inconsistencies.

 Storing References